 I studied for my undergraduate degree (BA) and postgraduate degree (MA) in Archaeology at Durham university between 1999 and 2003.

-Following his time at Durham Alistair went on to work for Citizens Advice, in Doncaster, as a Welfare Rights and Debt Adviser from 2003 to 2006.
-Whilst working for Citizens Advice Alistair started the Law conversion course in 2005 at the College of Law in York.
-Following the completion of the law conversion course and legal practice course Alistair graduated from York with an LLB in 2007.
+Following my time at Durham University, I worked for Citizens Advice from 2003 to 2006.
+Whilst working for Citizens Advice I studied the Law conversion course and legal practice course at the College of Law in York and graduated with an LLB in 2007.

-Following Completion of his studies Alistair worked as a paralegal for a firm of Solicitors in Sunderland, who specialised in crime, and assisted on a number of high profile matters including a 3 week murder trial in 2008, which was covered by the national media.
+Following the completion of my studies I worked as a criminal paralegal for a firm of Solicitors in Sunderland.
+I assisted on a number of high profile matters including a 3 week murder trial in 2008, which was covered by the national media.

-Alistair commenced his training contract in 2008 with a specialist Clinical Negligence law firm in Doncaster where he spent 6 years, before moving to Leeds to work for a further specialist Clinical Negligence Firm.
+I commenced my training contract in 2008 with a specialist Clinical Negligence law firm in Doncaster.